LongMeadowEU/LMEU/privacy.md

 For this to work we need to place cookies in your browsing device.
 A cookie is a small file which remembers that you were at our site and what pages you visited.

-We do not gather any personal information about you when you visit our website.
 We run our own website and we do not share any information about your visit with anyone else.

 If you need to know more about what a cookies do and how you can control them follow this [link](https://www.aboutcookies.org/cookie-faq/)